coherent-research/dcs-documentation/DCSUserGuide.md

 row per day and the readings for each metering period will be in individual columns.

 ## Data Collection
-The Data Collection Report will send an email with statistics and about the metered data that has been collected by DCS over the preceeding days for all included Groups, Meters and Registers.
+The Data Collection Report will send an email with statistics and about the metered data that has been collected by DCS over the preceding days for all included Groups, Meters and Registers.
 The report can be used to ensure that data is being collected reliably.
 If a Group is included all Meters in the Group and all Registers in the each Meter will be included.
 If a Meter is included all Registers in the Meter will be included.

 Note that the report frequency for this report can be Daily or Weekly.
 In the case of a Daily report the Data Collection for the previous 10 days is shown.
 In the case of a Weekly report the last 20 days are shown.